JASory/f-analysis/README.md

 - Filtering by coprimality, and certain forms of semiprimes
 - Construction of fermat base hashtables, as used in [machine-prime](https://github.com/JASory/machine-prime)
 - Heuristic strong pseudoprime generation.
 - Iterative selection of bases up to a bound. (e.g picking the strongest base up to a bound, then picking the strongest base against the previous set).
 Combined with the heuristic prime generation this results in frequently deterministic base sets, although impractical to prove.
+- Estimating Jaeschke's Psi function. i.e the smallest composite that passes the strong fermat test to the first k primes.

 Future capability
 - Evolutionary search of bases (probably not advantageous)